 In basketball Lee played 5 years from the 8th grade to the 12th grade and earned 4 Varsity letters.
 He was named a Kiwanis Greenville County All-Star as a senior in 1959.

 Baseball was another sport where Lee had a major impact for the Devildogs.
 His exceptional baseball skills allowed him to earn 5 Varsity letters playing multiple positions.
-Lee played 2nd Base, Shortstop and Centerfield for the Devildogs and was a two-time Greenville County All-Star and was a member of the Conference Championship teams of 1958 and 1959.
+Lee played 2nd Base, Shortstop and Centerfield for the Devildogs and was a two-time Greenville County All-Star.
+He was a member of the Conference Championship teams of 1958 and 1959.
 He was also a team captain.

 Lee was also an outstanding track performer earning 3 Varsity letters while competing in the discus, shot put and running one leg of the 440 yd. relay team that won the Greenville County Championship.
 Lee also earned a Varsity letter in golf in 1959 and competed in the South Carolina State Golf Tournament.
 He also played baseball for the Greer American Legion Championship teams of 1957 and 1958 and was named an American Legion All-Star in 1957.
 He also earned the Most Valuable Player Award in 1958.

-Lee’s excellence in the classroom and on the baseball field allowed him to earn a baseball scholarship to the University of South Carolina where he was two-time letterman for the Gamecocks and is a member of the Block "C" Club.
+Lee’s excellence in the classroom and on the baseball field allowed him to earn a baseball scholarship to the University of South Carolina.
+Lee was two-time letterman for the Gamecocks and is a member of the Block "C" Club.

-He was also a two-term member of the Travelers Rest City Council and helped establish the Travelers Rest Youth Association where he coached for 12 years and won 5 County Football Championships.
+He was also a two-term member of the Travelers Rest City Council.
+Lee helped establish the Travelers Rest Youth Association where he coached for 12 years and won 5 County Football Championships.
 He was voted "Best All Around" by the student body as a senior at Travelers Rest High School in 1959.
 He is a 1964 graduate of Furman University.

 Lee Burns was a standout performer at Travelers Rest High School and is remembered for his leadership and great athletic talents and abilities.

 Roger Hayes is a 1963 graduate of Travelers Rest High School.
 He was a very talented, multiple sport athlete earning many varsity letters in football, basketball, baseball and track.
-In football, Roger earned 4 Varsity letters and was an All-Conference performer in 1962 while playing quarterback, linebacker, punter and kicker for Coach "Chico" Bolin as the Devildogs posted a 9-1 overall record.
+In football, Roger earned 4 Varsity letters.
+He was an All-Conference performer in 1962 while playing quarterback, linebacker, punter and kicker for Coach "Chico" Bolin.
+The Devildogs posted a 9-1 overall record that year.
 He was also named the Best Alternate as a freshman in 1959.
 He was named a team captain, Most Valuable Back, and the Most Valuable Player in 1962 and played in the North/South All-Star Football game in the summer of 1963.

 Roger was also a star basketball player earning 4 Varsity letters as a forward for Coach Joe Small.
 He was voted the Best Alternate as a freshman.
 The 1963 Devildog basketball team made history by winning the 1963 South Carolina Class 1A State Championship under the direction of Coach Paul Goebel.
 The Devildogs finished the season with an overall 22-1 record.
 Roger was a team captain for the Devildogs and symbolized the team’s toughness and grit.